 What Caregivers Feel When Taking Care of a Patient with a Brain Injury

 Brain injuries are among the most devastating types of injuries, causing the person to think and behave in a different way than before.
-Providing support to brain injury patients is often a very demanding task and most caregivers will at some point feel lonely, anxious, depressed, or angry.
+Providing care and support to brain injury patients is often a very demanding task and most caregivers will at some point feel lonely, anxious, depressed, or angry while caring for their family members.

 Getting Help